Providers

 Credentials

-When you add a provider’s API keys with opencode auth login, they are stored
+When you add a provider’s API keys with the /connect command, they are stored

 in ~/.local/share/opencode/auth.json.